opportus/object-mapper/README.md

 The default `StaticPathFinder` strategy presented above implements a specific mapping logic.
-In order for a *pathfinder* to generically map differently typed objects, it has to follow a certain convention, de facto established by itself.
+In order for a *pathfinder* to generically map differently typed objects, it has to follow a certain convention, de facto established by this *path finder*.
 You can map generically differently typed objects only accordingly to this convention.

-`PathFinderInterface` allows implementing custom mapping logic...

-Implement each of your domain's *object mapping patterns* as a subtype of `PathFinderInterface`.
-Doing so effectively, you will decouple these objects from your codebase...
+If the default `StaticPathFinder`'s behavior does not fit your needs, you still can genericize and encapsulate your domain's mapping logic in a subtype of `PathFinderInterface`.
+Doing so effectively, you leverage `ObjectMapper` to decouple these objects from your codebase...
 Indeed, when the mapped objects change, the mapping won't.
-This is very powerful.

 For concrete example of how to implement [`PathFinderInterface`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/PathFinderInterface.php), refer to the default [`StaticPathFinder`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/StaticPathFinder.php) or [`DynamicPathFinder`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/DynamicPathFinder.php) implementations.